Skip to main content

 She also sits on the board of the Charlotte Lesbian Museum.

-Teresa has completed a Master of Arts in Women’s Studies and Master in Public Management and is currently finishing a Postgraduate Diploma in Counselling at the University of Auckland.
+Teresa has completed a Master of Arts in Women’s Studies and Master in Public Management.
+She is currently finishing a Postgraduate Diploma in Counselling at the University of Auckland.

-She and her wife foster children through Key Assets, volunteer on the Dominion Road School Parents Group and help out with puppies through Auckland Puppy Rescue.
+She and her wife foster children through Key Assets, volunteer on the Dominion Road School Parents Group and help puppies through Auckland Puppy Rescue.

 Meetings of the panel